creativescala/creative-scala/book/src/pages/foreword-1.md

 There may be typos and other errors in the text and examples.

-If you spot any mistakes or would like to provide feedback, please let us know via our [Gitter chat room][underscore-gitter] or by email:
+If you spot any mistakes or would like to provide feedback, please let us know via our [Discord server][creative-scala-discord] or by email:

  - Dave Gurnell ([dave@underscore.io](mailto:dave@underscore.io))
  - Noel Welsh ([noel@underscore.io](mailto:noel@underscore.io))